Snapchat's CEO On Facebook's Long History of Copying His Company's Products - Slashdot

 "I felt a great disturbance in the Force, as if millions of nerds suddenly gagged audibly and were suddenly silenced.
 I fear something terrible has happened."

-Snapchat hardly invented anything (Score:2)
+Snapchat hardly invented anything (Score:3)

 We had freebie face replacement apps bundled with our webcams like 20 years ago, wtf.
 We could use them with Skype or anything else because they worked on the driver level.